 The United Kingdom Government had already informed the Commission that it was prepared to receive an advance party of the Secretariat in Palestine.
 All security precautions would be taken on its behalf; facilities would be provided for their movement, examination of problems and contact making.
 He made, however, this reservation.
 While everything would be done for the safety of the advance party in the discharge of its duties, in the nature of things, no absolute guarantee of security was possible, because conditions in Palestine were such that no authority could provide absolute guarantee for a party concerned with the implementation of the Assembly resolution.
 He hoped that the advance party would be able to perform many of the tasks assigned to them by the Commission.

 On account of the troubled background, he was of the opinion that the Commission should undertake as much of the preliminary work as possible before leaving New York.
 The period of overlap brought some real difficulties to the Mandatory Power.
-These difficulties were, further complicated by some other influences at work in Palestine at all.
+These difficulties were further complicated by some other influences at work in Palestine, even before 1 May.
+He hoped that many of the problems capable of settlement would be handled in advance so that it would not be necessary to handle them in Palestine at all.
 Difficult and complex questions could best be settled in a reasonably tranquil environment.
 There was a whole range of financial and economic problems, the question of the transfer of services, etc., which could be so studied.
 The United Kingdom Government had a large amount of material available for the study of such problems.

-Mr. Creech Jones referred to the list of questions which had been submitted to the United Kingdom Government by the Commission in January.
+Mr. Creech-Jones referred to the list of questions which had been submitted to the United Kingdom Government by the Commission in January.
 There were two or three questions concerning security and the militia which were still outstanding.
 He appreciated the urgency of the problem; much thought was being given to these matters and he hoped information would soon be available to the Commission.
 He would be happy to answer whatever questions were put to him by Members of the Commission.